kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

 kubectl -n wordpress apply -f https://raw.githubusercontent.com/kyma-project/website/master/content/blog-posts/2019-06-14-extend-wordpress/wordpress-deployment.yaml

 ```
-Wait few seconds until wordpress starts.
-You can check the status in Deployments section:
+Wait a few seconds for WordPress to start.
+You can check the status in the **Deployments** section.

-When all deployments are in the running state navigate to [https://wordpress.1.2.3.4.xip.io]() (replace IP 1.2.3.4 with the one for your cluster), and finish installation wizard.
+When the status of all deployments is `RUNNING`, navigate to [https://wordpress.1.2.3.4.xip.io]() replacing the `1.2.3.4` IP with the one for your cluster.
+Then complete the installation wizard.

-## Kyma plugin for Wordpress
+## Kyma plugin for WordPress

-Before you install plugins ensure that you have proper configuration of Permalinks.
-Log into Wordpress as admin, go to Settings -> Permalinks, select `Post name` option and save changes.
+Before you install plugins, ensure that you have the proper configuration of Permalinks.
+Log into WordPress as an admin, go to **Settings** -> **Permalinks**, select the `Post name` option and save your changes.
-Now download and install (Plugins -> Add new -> Upload plugin), and activate these 2 plugins:
+Download the following plugins:
-- [Basic Auth](https://github.com/WP-API/Basic-Auth/archive/master.zip) - for more details go for [GitHub repository](https://github.com/WP-API/Basic-Auth)
+- [Basic Auth](https://github.com/WP-API/Basic-Auth/archive/master.zip) - for more details go to this [GitHub repository](https://github.com/WP-API/Basic-Auth)
-- [Kyma Connector](https://github.com/kyma-incubator/wordpress-connector/archive/master.zip) - for more details go for [GitHub repository](https://github.com/kyma-incubator/wordpress-connector)
+- [Kyma Connector](https://github.com/kyma-incubator/wordpress-connector/archive/master.zip) - for more details go to this [GitHub repository](https://github.com/kyma-incubator/wordpress-connector)
+In the left navigation, go to **Plugins** -> **Add New** -> **Upload Plugin**.
+Choose the Basic Auth and Kyma Connector plugins from your disk to install and activate them.

-Go to Settings -> Kyma Connector, uncheck Verify SSL option (you need it because default Kyma installation uses self-signed certificates), and provide username and password you created during installation, and save changes.
+Go to **Settings** -> **Kyma Connector**, uncheck the **Verify SSL** option (you need it because the default Kyma installation uses self-signed certificates), provide the username and password you created during the installation, and save your changes.

 ![Kyma Connector](./kyma-connector.png)

 # Connect Wordpress to Kyma

-In this step you will establish trusted connection between Wordpress instance and your Kyma cluster both hosted on the same kubernetes cluster.
-You will also register Wordpress API and Wordpress Events in Service Catalog, and enable both in selected namespace.
+In this step you establish a trusted connection between the wordpress instance and your Kyma cluster, both hosted on the same Kubernetes cluster.
+You also register Wordpress API and Wordpress Events in the Service Catalog and enable both in a selected Namespace.

-In Kyma console navigate back to home and go to Applications, and create new one named `wordpress`.
+In the Kyma Console navigate back to the home page, go to **Applications**, and create a new Application called `wordpress`.

-Open it and press Connect Application link.
-Copy connection token URL to the clipboard.
-Go to wordpress Kyma Connector Settings, and paste token URL in Kyma Connection field, and press Connect button.
-You should see the success message in wordpress and you should see new entry inside Provided Services & Events section of worpdress application in Kyma.
+Open it and press **Connect Application**.
+Copy the connection token URL to clipboard.
+Go to  the Kyma Connector Settings in WordPress, paste the token URL in the **Kyma Connection** field, and press **Connect**.
+You should see the success message in WordPress and a new entry inside the Provided Services & Events section of the `wordpress` Application in Kyma.

 ![Application](./application.png)

 ## Diasable SSL for Kyma->Wordpress

-Wordpress installed in cluster also uses self-signed SSL certificate.
-Kyma default settings will not allow for such connection.
-You need to turn it on explicitly:
+WordPress installed in a cluster uses a self-signed SSL certificate.
+Kyma default settings don't allow for such a connection.
+You need to explicitly turn it on:

   1. Edit the `wordpress-application-gateway` Deployment in the `kyma-integration` Namespace.
 Run:
       ```